igorganich/damn-vulnerable-defi-halmos/test/naive-receiver/README.md

 2. You can and should use simplifications and optimizations.
 Sometimes nothing will work without it.
 The main thing is to choose heuristics successfully.
 3. When creating invariants, you can follow the principle "If we can do something UNEXPECTED - we will easily find a full-fledged attack".
 4. It is important to understand when it is better to use **svm.CreateCalldata()** and when to use **svm.createBytes()**.
 Each has its own unique areas of application.
-5. Even given that we gave a strong hint that svm.createBytes() should be used at withdraw-> function, Halmos did a great job of handling the raw calldata to find a bug, unlike Echidna and Foundry.
+5. Even given that we gave a strong hint that **svm.createBytes()** should be used at **withdraw->_msgSender()** function, Halmos did a great job of handling the raw calldata to find a bug, unlike Echidna and Foundry.
 The new version of Naive-receiver is not completely solved by fuzzing.